Wellbeing

 University

-You could take a foundation degree or degree in complementary therapies or complementary healthcare.
+You could take a foundation degree or diploma in higher education in complementary healthcare.

 Entry requirements